kolkhis/lac/src/u9lab.md

 - [https://docs.podman.io/en/latest/markdown/podman-exec.1.html](https://docs.podman.io/en/latest/markdown/podman-exec.1.html)

----
+### Required Materials

+Rocky 9 or equivalent

+Root or sudo command access

-### **EXERCISES (Warmup and quick review)**
+### EXERCISES (Warmup and quick review)

 1. `which podman`

 2. `dnf whatprovides podman`

 3. `rpm -qi podman`
    When was this installed?
    What version is it?
    Why might this be important to know?

 4. `podman images`

 5. `podman ps`
    What do you learn from those two commands?
    Why might it be important to know on a system?

----

-### **Building and running containers**
+### Building and running containers

 Your tasks in this lab are designed to get you thinking about how container deployments interact with our Linux systems that we support.

 1. Pull and run a container

 ```bash
 podman run -dt -p 8080:80/tcp docker.io/library/httpd
 ```

 What do you see on your screen as this happens?

 2. Check your images again (from your earlier exercises)

 ```bash
 podman images
 ```

 Is there a new image, and if so, what do you notice about it?

 3. Check your podman running containers

 ```bash
 podman ps
 ```